-The District, as a fund of the city, maintains separate and common cash and investment accounts at the same financial institutions utilized by the city.
+The District, as a fund of the City of Madison, maintains separate and common cash and investment accounts at the same financial institutions utilized by the City of Madison.
 Federal depository insurance and the State of Wisconsin Guarantee fund insurance apply to the City of Madison as an individual municipality and, accordingly, the amount of insured funds is not determinable for the District.